 I wanted to create a company that [value proposition; the “how” you identified]

 Thanks for listening and do you have any questions?
 Here’s my business card and LinkedIn.

 Hi!
 My name is Steve Jobs and I am the founder of Apple.
 I believe that computers are the tools of the future because of their capability as an external memory bank.
 Unfortunately, the models on the market are super expensive and impractical to use.

-Once you have the draft, run through it and make edits as needed.
-You generally want to keep it down to 30 seconds or less.
+The ultimate goal of an elevator pitch is to make a lasting impression on your stakeholders in a short amount of time.
 If you have a good elevator pitch, the person listening will want to learn more, which will spark conversations down the road.

 As such, you don't want to just memorize the words and robotically say an "elevator speech."
 It is important to also practice how you say it.
 Consider body language, clarity, and other communication skills that will help you express the passion you have for your business idea.
 Check out this Forbes article to learn more.

 It's one thing to know how to write an elevator pitch, but that is worthless if you don't know when you should do it.
 Let's break down the relevance of this question based on two high level categories.
 We'll walk through an explanation as well as provide a score, 1-10, that shows you how relevant this question is whether you do or don’t have a product.

 The first scenario we will walk through will be if you do not have a product yet.
 Whether it is a website or a mobile app, you are still in the ideation or planning phase and have not yet built anything.
 Maybe you have started development but just aren’t finished with your first version.
 Whichever it is, we'll get into why this question is or isn’t relevant and why you should or shouldn't care about it if you do not have a product.